 Miss Strong is all about being fit and working hard in the gym, but we also aim to highlight strong women who have accomplished something in their lives.
 Young girls, teenagers, older women…it doesn’t matter what your age is, or where you come from, or what you love to do.
 What matters is the strength that you’ve invested into your everyday life and goals.
 Miss Strong wanted to feature a young lady who has made incredible benchmarks and accomplishments in her life so far, and represents a real girl, with real beauty, courage and balance.
 Many of you have probably heard her singing on the radio or have heard that she is “a rising pop starlet” with “strong vocals and a vibrant personality.”
-Pop artist Maddie Kae, at 17 years old, can be found writing her top singles like “Fearless” and “Being Me”, in recording studios across Nashville and singing on stage at charity events in her hometown.
+Pop artist Maddie Kae, at 17 years old, can be found writing her top single like “Being Me”, in recording studios across Nashville and singing on stage at charity events in her hometown.
 She is healthy, happy, and confident.
 A role model for young girls and a singer who has worked hard for success, Maddie Kae is a wonderful representation of a strong girl.
 Miss Strong sat down with her for an interview to ask about her daily life, how Hollywood has impacted her body image, strength, and her idea of a strong and beautiful body.
 Hopefully, you ladies will be inspired to love yourselves.

 I am a country/pop artist and I have been scouted by Capitol Records, Damon Sharpe Music and Central Florida Talent.
 Currently, I am about ready to go on the Teen Nation Tour for anti-bullying 2013, which will last through August and September (my most recent project).
 Right now I am focusing on recording more music in Nashville.
 I am very proud of my accomplishments!
 Most quit before they even get to the recording process, so to keep with it is huge.